ThisIsSidam/guess-the-gyarados/README.md

-# Pokemon Guessing Game
+# Guess The Gyarados

-Welcome to the Pokemon Guessing Game!
-This is a fun and challenging game where you have to guess a randomly selected Pokemon by answering a series of questions.
+Welcome!
+This is Guess The Gyarados.
+A fun and challenging game where you have to guess a randomly selected Pokemon by answering a series of questions.
 The game provides no clues, making it a true test of your Pokemon knowledge.

+## Screenshots
 <img src="images/homepage.png" width="200" /> <img src="images/play_page.png" width="200" /> <img src="images/caught_page.png" width="200" /> <img src="images/caught.png" width="200" />

 ## How to Play